 Contractor fails to take action to correct repeated Agreement violations by a single Sub-Contractor where Contractor has had Liquidated Damages imposed for a violation of Article 12 for 15 or more separate incidents in six (6) consecutive months.

-(m) Failure to include an internal process to ensure Contractor Members provide Services in a manner that is consistent with this Agreement and failure to act against underperforming Contractor Members that is consistent with that process.

-City Events of Default: The failure of the City to observe or perform any covenant, representation, warranty, condition, obligation, or agreement on its part to be observed or performed under this Agreement, and, in the case of failure to make payment under section 13, the continuation of such failure for a period of seven (7) days after written notice of such failure from the Contractor shall be an Event of Default for the City.
+(m) City Events of Default: The failure of the City to observe or perform any covenant, representation, warranty, condition, obligation, or agreement on its part to be observed or performed under this Agreement, and, in the case of failure to make payment under section 13, the continuation of such failure for a period of seven (7) days after written notice of such failure from the Contractor shall be an Event of Default for the City.
 For all other defaults, the Contractor is only entitled to take action if the City fails to cure its failure within thirty (30) days after notice from the Contractor to the City that the performance is delinquent, or such longer period of time as may be reasonably necessary to cure, and so long as the City fails to commence such action to cure such default within such thirty (30) days and fails to diligently pursue the cure to completion, not to exceed ninety (90) days.
 Notwithstanding the forgoing, if the default reasonably requires more than seven (7) days, or thirty (30) days as appropriate, to cure such default shall not constitute an Event of Default, provided that the curing of the default is promptly commenced upon receipt by the City of the notice of the default, and with due diligence is thereafter diligently and continuously prosecuted, not to exceed ninety (90) days, and provided that the City keeps Contractor well informed at all times of its progress in curing the default.

 City Remedies on Default.
 If an Event of Default occurs, in addition to any other remedies available at law or in equity, the City may, without barring later election of any other remedy, exercise any one or more of the following remedies at the City's election. in any order or combination; provided, however, that the City is only entitled to take the actions described below if the Contractor fails to perform within thirty (30) days after notice from the City to the Contractor that the performance is delinquent, or such longer period of time as may be reasonably necessary to cure, and so long as the Contractor fails to commence such action to cure such default within such thirty (30) days and fails to diligently pursue the cure to completion, not to exceed ninety (90) days: